syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 Remember, this may take a few minutes.

-When it completes you should see the same output you saw in the last section which shows the starting of both a metrics and health probe endpoint.
+When it completes you should see the same output you saw in the last challenge which shows the starting of both a metrics and health probe endpoint.

 But you should also see new log lines showing the starting of the website controller as well: